Not-Pace/SocBet/README.md

 # Known Bugs:
-- Checkmate does not work, if you loose or win you will need to end the game by hitting "q"
+- Checkmate does not work, if you lose or win you will need to end the game by hitting "q"
 - No Enpesant Pawn Rule